-Track II requires an additional 3 credit hours in the form of a Winterim or an Internship or GF elective course.
+Track II requires an additional 3 credit hours in the form of a Winterim or an Internship\ or GF elective course.
 A total of 48 credit hours is required to graduate in Track II.
 Track II is designed to be completed in three or four trimesters and assumes that the student will be taking 15 credit hours per trimester.
 Students who take less than 15 credit hours per trimester run the risk of eliminating a smooth transition between Core courses in each module/trimester and extending the completion of the program.
 Students who choose to take less than 15 credit hours must meet with their Academic Advisor.

 Students are encouraged to choose which track they wish to pursue prior to the first day of classes.
-Final deadline for switching between Track I and Track II is the last day of the final exam week of the student's first trimester.
+Students are strongly encouraged to switch tracks prior to the end of the first trimester to avoid lengthening their program.
+Students are also encouraged to meet with an academic advisor.

 Note: Students must meet all necessary prerequisites for the track they choose.
-Students will not be allowed to switch tracks after the first trimester.